sairashwant/IPA/res/README.md

 **Purpose:** Applies a sharpening effect to the image.
 **Responsibilities:** Uses a sharpen kernel matrix for the effect.

+### Advanced Operation

+### AdjustLevel
+**Purpose:** Adjusts image tonal range using shadow, midtone, and highlight points to enhance contrast.

+**Responsibilities:**
+- Initialize: Validates points, calculates quadratic curve coefficients.
+- Transform: Adjusts each pixel’s RGB values based on the curve for refined tonal control.

+### ColorCorrection
+**Purpose:** Adjusts image color balance by aligning RGB channel peaks, enhancing color consistency.

+**Responsibilities:**
+- Analyze: Extracts histograms and finds peaks for RGB channels within a range.
+- Adjust: Calculates target peak and shifts channels to match, clamping to valid RGB values.

+### Compression
+**Purpose:** The Compression class applies a Haar wavelet transform to compress an image based on a specified compression ratio.

+**Responsibilities:**
+-Pads the image to the nearest power of two for processing.
+- Separates and compresses the red, green, and blue color channels independently.
+- Applies the Haar transform, compresses coefficients, and reconstructs the image.
+- Restores the image to its original dimensions after compression.

 ## Main model Class

 ### ImageModel.java (Interface)